eguicciardi/guinet/about.md

 I like simple, clean and maintenable code.
 I deeply care about the code I write and the one I've been asked to look behind.

-Currently I'm head of DevOps and senior developer at [Tesecom](https://www.tesecom.it) in Pisa.
+Currently I'm a senior developer at [Lifetronic](https://www.lifetronic.it) in Pisa.

 Feel free to contact me at e -AT- guicciardi.net